machine-intelligence/provability/README.md

 shared-source-code-prisoner's-dilemma-specific parser code (built on top of the generic-modal-agent parser code of `Modal/Code.hs`).

-`Modal/Agent.hs`: The data type and parsers for modal code all packaged up into a single modal agent.
-I split it off of `Code.hs` because that file was getting too large, but it should perhaps be merged back in there at some point.

 `Modal/Environment.hs`: Defines environments full of modal agents.
 This is the structure that allows us to track which modal agents refer to other modal agents, and ensure that modal agents are well-founded (e.g. that they don't go